seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 Let me tell you, Cassius, you yourself
-Are much condemn’d to have an itching palm;
+Are much condemn'd to have an itching palm;
 To sell and mart your offices for gold
 To undeservers.